1014jorge/readme-generator9/Develop/newREADME.md

 ## Description

-this application will ask you standard questions to generater a new readme file The purpose of this application is to make it easy for anyone to create a simple yet effective readme file
+This application asks questions to create a readme file The purpose of this application is to create and easy yet effective readme file

 ## Installation
-I used javascript to create this application.
+I used javascript and markdown to create this application.

-npm instal;ler
+npm nodejs inquirer@8.2.4

 ## Usage

- This application should be used by anyone whow wangs to create a readme fiel
+ This application should be used by anyone who needs a fast and easy way to create a readme file for their project

 ## Credits

-Created by: jorge
+Created by: Jorge

-Contributions by: my calss mate
+Contributions by: My classmate Rob A

 ## License
 This project is licensed under the terms of the